Isotopical/isotopical/public/assets/collections/posts/great-big-beautiful-tomorrow.md

 published: true
 ---

-My favorite attractions at the Walt Disney World Resort in Florida is by far the Carousel of Progress.
+My favorite attraction at the Walt Disney World Resort in Florida is by far the Carousel of Progress.
 It most certainly is not a thrill ride.
 Nor is it a ride from one of the Disney movies and one unlikely to become a movie.
 So, why would it be my favorite, and by far nonetheless?
 The answer may surprise some.
 For fans of Walt Disney, the answer will no doubt make perfect sense.

 <!--more-->